Here's everything a first time mutual fund investor needs to know and do

 c.
 How many

-Even by investing in a single fund, your portfolio gets diversified across 40-50 stocks.
-And so two or three funds from different fund houses are quite enough to provide adequate diversification.
+Even by investing in a single fund, your portfolio gets diversified across 30-40 stocks.
+So, two or three funds from different fund houses are quite enough to provide adequate diversification.
 With a larger number of funds than this, you may just end up replicating your existing holdings.

 d.
 Direct plan or Regular plan